The History Of Batman On Film

 I’m kidding.
 No one outside of the movie thought that Keaton was the right person to play Batman.
 A movie from the guy who made Pee-Wee’s Big Adventure and Beetlejuice, starring the guy from Beetlejuice?
 There was an immediate backlash.
 At least one petition was circulated and thousands of letters were sent to Warner Brothers in protest.
 This was pre-internet, mind you, so that took some doing.
 In an effort to calm down fans, Warner Bros went on offense, dispatching Batman creator (and newly hired movie consultant) Bob Kane to San Diego Comic-Con.
 Still, fans couldn’t be soothed, at least not until they saw the first footage.
 (And that’s incredible, because that teaser is a mess.)

 Batman could have been a disaster, too.
-Instead, it was revelatory, even if Jack Nicholson leaves no scenery unchewed as the Joker.
+Instead, it was revelatory, such as seen in Tim Burton’s Batman, even if Jack Nicholson leaves no scenery unchewed as the Joker.
 It would be surpassed by its sequel, Batman Returns, which finds the man in Bat fighting the Penguin (Danny DeVito) and Catwoman (Michelle Pfeiffer).
 The sequel is, in fact, not only the greatest Batman on film, but the last Batman movie ever produced.